TSamee/sample-banking-transactions-api/README.md

 - Platform support: Tomcat 8.5
 - Clone or download the repo at https://github.com/TSamee/sample-banking-transactions-api
 - Run `mvn package` in the project directory and serve the resulting WAR
-- Alternatively, use Eclipse to download and install a Tomcat 8.5 dev server, right-click the project under Project Explorer and select Run as -> Run on Server
+- Alternatively, use Eclipse to download and install a Tomcat 8.5 dev server, right-click the project under Project Explorer and select Run as > Run on Server

-##Testing
+## Testing
 - Point Eclipse JUnit run configurations to the `AllUnitTest` class and run
 - Alternatively, run `mvn clean test` in the project directory to run unit tests, powered by JUnit 5 and Mockito